Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

-If needed, future hardware and software upgrades would provide viable pathways to reduce runtime, as image processing is highly amenable to hardware acceleration.
-For example, pixel-based evaluation steps such as the computationally dominant initial image preprocessing and data validation may be easily offloaded to either GPU or FPGA acceleration.
-The research \acrshort{helm} and \acrshort{fame} versions also currently save intermediary data products to the file system between pipeline processing steps to allow processing to be restarted from any pipeline stage in the event of an interruption.
+If needed, future hardware and software upgrades would provide viable pathways to reduce runtime \ed{as components of our image processing pipeline are} amenable to hardware acceleration.
+For example, pixel-based evaluation steps such as the computationally dominant initial image preprocessing and data validation \ed{could be} offloaded to either GPU or FPGA acceleration \ed{with additional software development}.
+The \ed{current} \acrshort{helm} and \acrshort{fame} versions also save intermediary data products to the file system between pipeline processing steps to allow processing to be restarted from any pipeline stage in the event of an interruption.
 However, this is very expensive due to the I/O time required to write $\sim$\SI{5}{\giga\byte} to disk.
-For missions not anticipating processing interrupts and which possess sufficient RAM, saving these intermediary products could be eliminated.
+For missions not anticipating processing interrupts and which possess sufficient RAM, \ed{processing time could be reduced by eliminating these intermediary products}.